React-Artibox/artibox/packages/slate-jsx-serializer/README.md

 ## Introduction

-Quick and easy way to reuse your custom component of editor to serialize value json from slate and render.
+Quick and easy way to reuse your custom component on both editor and anywhere you want to render the json of value.

 ## Usage